All Episodes

 Questions to egg people on.

-I mean, I how many times have you seen the mainstream mid the drive by media out there trying to egg people on?
+I mean, how many times have you seen the mainstream Mid-the-Drive-Buy media out there trying to egg people on?

-And they get them all upset about things.
+And they got them all upset about things.

-Sounds to me like this little 16-year-old twerp was getting the best of you.
+And so, Matt Wauer asking this teacher, who is presumably an adult, sounds to me like this little 16-year-old Twerp was getting the best of you.

 That's not what Lauer meant to say, but that's how it sounds to me.